Election-year wild card: Blue state gerrymandering

 Political map-drawing is a powerful tool.
 While Democrats have decried Republican gerrymandering in recent years, those in some blue states say it’s unilateral disarmament if they don’t respond in kind.

-And it’s not the only one.
+On Thursday evening, a Republican state court judge in Western New York agreed.
+The judge tossed the map, writing that it showed clear political bias, adding: “in a democracy it is rare if ever that one party has all the right answers.”

+But experts say the Democrats’ New York map may well be preserved on appeal, at least for the current cycle.
+And New York isn’t the only blue state with warped lines.
 After years of decrying partisan gerrymandering and pushing for legislation to outlaw the practice, Democrats in states from Illinois to Maryland to Oregon have passed congressional maps that attempt to shore up their own incumbents and eliminate GOP seats.
 Having had little say in the last redistricting cycle a decade ago, thanks to the shellacking it took in the 2010 elections, the party has taken advantage of more recent electoral gains to go on offense, aggressively redrawing district lines in certain states in its own favor.

 Republicans have produced equally gerrymandered maps elsewhere, in states from Texas to Florida.
 At the same time, a growing number of states have turned to independent commissions or courts to produce their maps.
 The result is a national playing field that, on paper at least, increasingly looks something like a draw.
 Although a few states’ maps are still being debated and court challenges are ongoing, the overall House map now appears almost evenly balanced between Democrat- and Republican-leaning districts for the first time in decades.

-Note: Editor’s Note: This story was updated to reflect the ruling by a New York state court judge on Thursday evening throwing out the state’s new map.